We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 In transit.
 The sensor connects to AWS IoT Core over MQTT 5 on a TLS-encrypted WebSocket (port 443) authenticated with AWS SigV4.
 TLS version is negotiated with AWS IoT Core (TLS 1.2 minimum, TLS 1.3 supported).

 At rest.
-All stored data is encrypted at rest using AES-256: S3 server-side encryption, DynamoDB default encryption, and an additional application-layer envelope for sensitive identifiers and tokens.
+Data at rest uses DynamoDB default encryption, with S3 server-side encryption for object storage and an additional AES-256 application-layer envelope for sensitive identifiers and tokens.

 Per-tenant keys.
-Each tenant's data is encrypted with a tenant-specific 256-bit key derived per tenant.
+Pseudonymous identifiers are encrypted with a tenant-specific 256-bit key derived per tenant.
 One tenant's key cannot decrypt another tenant's data.
-The master secret used in key derivation is stored in AWS Secrets Manager.

 WorkstyleIQ includes a built-in Security Specialist AI assistant that can answer any question about how your data is collected, stored, processed, and protected — in real time, right inside Teams.
 No support tickets.
 No waiting.
 Transparency on demand.